 Latest posts by Dana Zepeda

-The lazy days of summer may be over, but that's no reason to trade adventurous family outings for a never ending cycle of school drop-offs, pick-ups, and algebra homework.
-Instead, pack up the car and head south during San Diego Tourism Authority's annual Kids Free promotion.
+The lazy days of summer may be over, but that's no reason to trade adventurous family outings for a never-ending cycle of school drop-offs, pick-ups, and algebra homework.
+Instead, pack up and head for San Diego during San Diego Tourism Authority's annual Kids Free promotion.

 The citywide campaign kicks off October 1, enticing families to visit San Diego's big-ticket attractions like Legoland, San Diego Zoo, San Diego Wildlife Park, and Seaworld.
 Children can eat, stay, and play for free at more than 100 participating hotels, restaurants, museums, and parks until October 31.

 We've selected 10 offers that we think are particularly good deals; put two or three together, and you've definitely got savings worth traveling for.
 Scroll down for a link to all 100+ free opportunities for kids in October.